-A double-major in biology and chemistry on the premed track, Larissa received support and guidance from her faculty advisors, especially Kate Verville and Aaron Amick, who helped her create a schedule to encompass all her academic interests and who motivated her in the classroom.
+A double-major in biology and chemistry, Larissa received support and guidance from her faculty advisors, especially Kate Verville and Aaron Amick, who helped her create a schedule to encompass all her academic interests and who motivated her in the classroom.

 Verville directed Larissa to a scholarship opportunity for minority premed students and pushed her to apply for a summer premedical program at Howard University College of Medicine.

 The six-week program included lab work, visits to museums and conferences, and weekly rotations at the University Hospital.
 Larissa, who is interested in dermatology, met with current medical students and the Dean of Howard’s College of Medicine to get tips on how to study, take practice exams, and prepare for medical school.